-Windows Phone 8
+- Microsoft Windows Phone

-From time to time you might see software updates for your phone’s operating system.
+From time to time you might see software updates for your phone or tablet’s operating system.